Employee Orientation Procedure

 Orientation at Memorial University of Newfoundland will occur in two phases in order to enable new employees to receive both a macro and a micro view of the institution and the new position.

 Overview orientation will provide the basic information employees need to understand the overall environment in which they work.
-It will help employees to understand the broader goals of the university; goals that are beyond the individual departments in which they work.
+It will help employees to understand the broader goals of the university; goals that are beyond the individual units in which they work.
 This orientation will be a general session to be held in a half-day format followed by a tour of the University.

 The HR Administrator will ensure that the Orientation Checklist for New Employees is completed, and is signed by the new employee to signify that all the activities and requirements listed on this checklist have been completed or provided.
 The HR Administrator will also coordinate with the employee's immediate supervisor to ensure that the activities listed below are completed.